 Eleventh Observation: When Old Symptoms are Observed to Reappear

 The condition is much more favourable.
 The disease is a curable one.
 If the symptoms are following the reverse order of appearance of symptoms and following Hering’s law of cure, the cure is inevitable.
 The patient is on the road to recovery.

 Steps to be taken: Remedy has to be left to complete its action.
 Further repetition of the dose is not advisable at this stage, as it may interrupt the action of the remedy.
 If the old symptoms come back to stay, a repetition of the dose is often necessary.
 The patient must be encouraged that he is on the road to recovery.

 Lessons to learn: The appearance of old symptoms after prescribing a remedy is a good indication in any case.
 If the symptoms are appearing according to Hering’s law of cure, it is going to bring a classical cure.
 The cure must take place from above downwards, within outwards, from more important organs to less important organs and in the reverse order of appearance of the symptoms.
 It is the most favourable condition.

 Also Read: What is Simple Substance in Homeopathy?

-Twelfth Observation: Symptoms Take Wrong Direction
+Twelfth Observation: Symptoms Take the Wrong Direction

-Example: After a medicine is administered in a case of rheumatism, it produces instant relief to joint pains but at the cost of distress to internal organs like the heart and spine, etc. In such a condition, it indicates the transfer of symptoms from the periphery to the center, i.e. it is not curing the condition instead, it is suppressing the case.
-It is an unfavorable condition.
+Example: After a medicine is administered in a case of rheumatism, it produces instant relief to joint pains but at the cost of distress to internal organs like the heart and spine, etc. In such a condition, it indicates the transfer of symptoms from the periphery to the centre, i.e. it is not curing the condition instead, it is suppressing the case.
+It is an unfavourable condition.

 Steps to be taken: Antidote the medicine immediately.
 Otherwise, structural changes would take place in the new site.